jeffgortmaker/pyblp/docs/background.rst

 Supply-Side
 ~~~~~~~~~~~

 Observed supply-side product characteristics are the :math:`N \times K_3` matrix of cost characteristics, :math:`X_3`.
 Prices cannot be cost characteristics, but non-price product characteristics often overlap with the demand-side characteristics in :math:`X_1` and :math:`X_2`.
 Unobserved supply-side product characteristics, :math:`\omega`, are a :math:`N \times 1` column vector.
-Note that in contrast to :ref:`references:Berry, Levinsohn, and Pakes (1995)`, the notation for observed cost characteristics is similar to the notation for demand-side characteristics.
+In contrast to the notation employed by :ref:`references:Berry, Levinsohn, and Pakes (1995)`, the notation for observed cost characteristics here is similar to the notation for demand-side characteristics.

 Firms play a differentiated Bertrand-Nash pricing game.
 Firm :math:`f` produces a subset :math:`\mathscr{J}_{ft} \subset \{1, 2, \ldots, J_t\}` of the products in market :math:`t` and chooses prices to maximize the sum of population-normalized gross expected profits, which for product :math:`j` in market :math:`t` are